octaviotron/zimbra/README.md

 # Set LDAP Auto-Provission:

-17) Set FREE IPA LDAP Auto-Provision:

-This step is required to have all external LDAP accounts available in Zimbra MailBox:
+This step is required to have all external LDAP accounts available in Zimbra MailBox.
+In this example we use a FreeIPA server, but any LDAP can do this job, as well you know some important configuration fields:

- 17.1) Open https://mail.domain.tld:7071 to get into Zimbra Admin Interface.
- 17.2) Go to "Admin" > "Configuration" > "Domain"
- 17.3) Click in "domain.tld" in domain list.
- 17.4) Go to "Authentication" in the left menu
- 17.5) Click on the gear icon on the top right corner and select "Autentication" 17.6) Options:
+- The URL of the LDAP, in this example **ldap://freeipa.domain.tld:389**
+- The LDAP Search Base where accounts data can be found.
+In this example **cn=accounts,dc=domain,dc=tld**
+- The filter for finding the account.
+It is important to ensure the expresion filter to provide only one result. in this example **(uid=%u)**

+So, Open **https://mail.domain.tld:7071** to get into Zimbra Admin Interface. then go to **Admin > Configuration > Domain**, click in **domain.tld** in domain list.
+Go to **Authentication** in the left menu and click on the **gear icon** on the top right corner and select **Autentication**.
+Now follow the dialogs, giving the following answers:

-   17.6.1) Use external LDAP (click "next")
+- **Use external LDAP** (click "next")
+- Put the LDAP (FreeIPA) hostname or IP: **freeipa.domain.tld**
+- Put **(uid=%u)** into Filter Option (remember it works in FreeIPA, modify it to fit your LDAP tree)
-   17.6.2) Put the LDAP (FreeIPA) hostname or IP 17.6.3) Put "(uid=%u)" into Filter Option (without quotation marks) 17.6.4) Put "cn=users,cn=accounts,dc=domain,dc=tld" on Base DN (change domain components to fit yours) 17.6.5) Click Next
+- Put **cn=users,cn=accounts,dc=domain,dc=tld** on Base DN (idem: change domain components to fit yours)
+- **Next**
-   17.6.6) Optionally put DN variables if you have configured it in your LDAP server 17.6.7) Test your LDAP connection using a user/password 17.6.8) Finnish the auth config dialog
+- Optionally put DN variables if you have configured it in your LDAP server
+- Test your LDAP connection using a existing user/password account in your LDAP
+- **Finnish** the auth config dialog

- 17.7) Open a root shell in Zimbra server and write next commands:
+Now, open a root shell in Zimbra server and write next commands:

 ```
 su - zimbra